mositech/CS2015/README.md

 To Download, click [here](https://processing.org/download/) to pull up processing's website.
 Processing is available for free, but also accepts donations if you are inclined to do so.
 Select a donation amount (custom amount or no donation) and then click "Download" below.
 On the next page, choose your operating system and the download will begin.
 Open up the downloaded folder and copy the inside folder onto your desktop or anywhere else on your computer.
 Open that folder and inside you will find the processing application.

 ### Github
-All class materials *(aside from video tutorials - more on that later)* will be right here on Github.
+All class materials will be accesible from right here on Github.
 You may be thinking...
 What is Github and why is this website useful?

 Github is used by programmers to collaborate on projects together and keep their code as organized as possible.
 Think of it basically as a fancy hard drive on the internet.
 For the purpase of this class, Github will only be used to host documents that I want you all to see.
 There's a lot of cool and exciting things to do on here, but we will not be using many of them.
 If you want to learn more about the nuts and bolts of Github, click [here](https://www.youtube.com/watch?v=FyfwLX4HAxM&list=PLg7s6cbtAD15G8lNyoaYDuKZSKyJrgwB-&index=1) to watch some tutorial videos.